LEARN WITH US

 Whether you are a beginner green behind the ears or a seasoned veteran, let’s perfect our craft together.

 If you enjoy kombucha and are curious about how it’s made, you have landed in the right place.
 In addition to being a refreshing and delicious drink, kombucha has a wide range of health benefits.
 Called the Immortal Health Elixir for thousands of years, kombucha has been gaining in popularity for good reason.

 Join us in 11 easy steps to see how to make kombucha in a 4 liter batch with a photo guide.
-In this demonstration we are using our Brew Your Bucha 4 Liter kombucha Starter Kit, however, you can use your own equipment and follow along too.
-If you are brewing in a different sized vessel you can adjust the recipe proportionally.
+In this demonstration we are using our Brew Your Bucha 4 Liter kombucha Starter Kit.
+However, you can use your own equipment and follow along too.
+If you are brewing in a different sized vessel, be sure to adjust the recipe proportionally.
 Once you have completed brewing raw kombucha and are ready to move on to bottling and flavoring, continue to our bottling video or to our recipes page.

 4 litre glass brewing vessel